bokang-molaoa-18/Hotel-Management-System/README.md

 3. Explore the [ARCHITECTURE.md](ARCHITECTURE.md) for system design.
 4. Explore the [STAKEHOLDER%20ANALYSIS%20TABLE.md](STAKEHOLDER%20ANALYSIS%20TABLE.m) for stakeholder analysis table.
 5. Explore the [SYSTEM%20REQUIREMENT%20DOCUMENT.md](SYSTEM%20REQUIREMENT%20DOCUMENT.md) for system requirements document.
+6. Explore the [TEST%20CASES.md](TEST%20CASES.md) for test case.
+7. Explore the [USE%20CASE%20DIAGRAM.js](USE%20CASE%20DIAGRAM.js) for the use case diagram.
+8. Explore the [USE%20CASE%20SPECIFICATIONS.md](USE%20CASE%20SPECIFICATIONS.md) for the use case specifications.
-6. Explore the [REFLECTION.md](REFLECTION.md) for reflection on challenges faced in balancing stakeholder needs.
+9. Explore the [REFLECTION.md](REFLECTION.md) for reflection on challenges faced in balancing stakeholder needs.